FrankGrimm/covid-rki-trends/README.md

 # covid-rki-trends

+## note: broken as of 9/3/2021

+RKI changed how the trends dashboard behaves and it seems pointless to try to fix this script on a bi-weekly basis.

+## description

 Script to extract data from the [RKI Trends dashboard](https://www.rki.de/DE/Content/InfAZ/N/Neuartiges_Coronavirus/Situationsberichte/COVID-19-Trends/COVID-19-Trends.html?__blob=publicationFile#/home).

 Note that while this repository contains data in `data.json`, this does not contain DIVI indicators available in the dashboard due to their odd licensing.